Girls & Boys (Blur song): Critical reception

-Steve Hochman from Los Angeles Times praised it as a "delightfully sly single".
-Pan-European magazine Music & Media viewed it as a "comical pastiche on '80s "new romantics"."
-Martin Aston from Music Week gave it four out of five, complimenting it as "an irresistibly feisty pop bite and, as such, a probable Top 10 hit."
+Jennifer Nine from Melody Maker said, "The one reprised here is the simultaneously fey and yobbish, clever and incredibly ugly sounds of Roxy Music/XTC/Gary Numan/anything with keyboards worked up to sound deliberately mechanical and ironic and unpleasant."
+A reviewer from Music & Media viewed it as a "comical pastiche on '80s 'new romantics'."
+Martin Aston from Music Week gave it a score of four out of five, complimenting it as "an irresistibly feisty pop bite and, as such, a probable Top 10 hit."
 John Kilgo from The Network Forty described it as an "outstanding, infectious" tune.
+Ian McCann from NME named it I'm as Surprised as You are, Sheer Chutzpah Single of the Week, adding, "The tongue lolling, deliberately camp-yobbish, mindless delivery and drooling lyrics defy categorisation.
+The rinky-disco beat is where Sparks meet Giorgio Moroder in his Son of My Father era, the phased guitar adds a rock noise to the mess, and that chorus!
+Surrender now, it will beat you in the end."
+Paul Evans from Rolling Stone felt it's "echoing '80s synth pop".

-Paul Evans from Rolling Stone felt it is "echoing '80s synth pop".
-Sylvia Patterson from Smash Hits rated it four out of five, writing, "An organ-grinder of synth pings and guitar perks which sounds just like Elastica (whose singer Damon snogs).
+Miranda Sawyer from Select said, "This is a really ace record. [...]
+A record that makes you laugh and think of mirror balls is a work of genius in anyone's book.
+Fan-ruddy-tastic."
+Sylvia Patterson from Smash Hits also gave it four out of five, writing, "An organ-grinder of synth pings and guitar perks which sounds just like Elastica (whose singer Damon snogs).
 It is the sound of Now! (ie 1982) which was a good sound so that's all right.
 Sort of."
-Rob Sheffield from Spin described the song as "a scrumptiously sleek Duran-gänger, sounding exactly like the Fab Five circa "Planet Earth" and "Hungry Like the Wolf"."
-He added, "Over a Eurodisco bass line, vocalist Damon Albarn croons about a beach full of teenagers stewing in their own auto-erotic juices: "Nothing is wasted / Only reproduced / You get nasty blisters / Deep obsession, but we haven't been introduced"."
+Another Smash Hits editor, Mark Sutherland, named it a "mad disco romp".
+Rob Sheffield from Spin described the song as "a scrumptiously sleek Duran-gänger, sounding exactly like the Fab Five circa 'Planet Earth' and 'Hungry Like the Wolf'."
+He added, "Over a Eurodisco bass line, vocalist Damon Albarn croons about a beach full of teenagers stewing in their own auto-erotic juices: "Nothing is wasted / Only reproduced / You get nasty blisters / Du bist sehr schön, but we haven't been introduced"."
 James Hunter from Vibe called it a "brilliant turn on new wave disco that boasts the year's best bent guitars.
 They bounce all this into a great English, um, blur."